InnerSourceCommons/InnerSourcePatterns/contracted-contributor.md

 - With a stable group of contributors, it is more likely that some of them will eventually achieve [Trusted Committer](project-roles/trusted-committer.md) status.
 - A formal contracting provides a basis for resolving conflict related to participation in InnerSource activities.
-Note that mediate will likely be successful only for a few companies with a culture condusive to that.
+Note that mediation will likely be successful only for a few companies with a culture condusive to that.

 ## Known Instances